-Location of villas for sale and rent in Andalusia
+Privileged location of our villas for sale & rent in Andalusia

 The Costa Tropical is located in the colourful and warm south of Spain, in the region of Andalucía and more specifically in the province of Granada.
 Apart from the Alhambra Palace and the Sierra Nevada mountains, the province of Granada is famous because here you receive free tapas with any drink.
 This is a great way to sample the delicious local food.